seef313/devops_skills_test_12-19-24/README.md

 # The approach :
-With the flexibility of choice in implementation we can use utilize docker to simplify deployment and tight control of dependency.
-As well as apply solid concepts of infrastructure as code and version control.
-VMs are more stable but are very resource intensive so I wanted to avoid taking additional time setting them up but is possible if that is still a requirement later down the line.
+With the flexibility of choice in implementation, we can utilize docker to simplify deployment and maintain tight control of dependency.
+Also we can apply solid concepts of infrastructure as code and version control.
+VMs are more stable but are very resource intensive, so as a simple effective use of docker in its benefit of behaving as a psuedo vm that we can utlize to demonstrate the merits of this exercise.
+Which, for the first part to my understanding is to a demonstration a of puppet server and its associated agent server, and their ability to have ssh access from an external resource as well each other as well as a shared module in between.
+With that in mind:

 Each of the puppet instances above will be represented as a docker image set up on an image of rocky 9.
 Upon contatiner spin-up both servers will have the ability to have ssh access from the admin.
 Upon initial access and test run of module a user will be created with necessary access privillages through puppet.
 Included Docker-comopose will handle container orchastration and management.